Rio de Janeiro school shooting: National response

+Many virtual communities on the social media Orkut were created to glorify the crime and its author, defending his actions and inciting people to do the same.
+The moderators of these communities use fake profiles and participate in other communities like "defense of rape as 'corrective practice' to lesbians, death to gays, to black people and even laments of the non-extinction of countries like Japan, in the earthquake followed by the tsunami".
+The criminalists expressed their concern and announced that the Public Prosecutor can frame these virtual environments in the repression laws to racism crimes and the kind.
+Google, owner of the website, deleted the communities as their policies.

 The incident sparked nationwide discussions about how safe Brazilian schools are, and the government promised to advance a disarmament program from 6 May 2011, until the end of the year.

 On 9 April 2011, the house where Wellington de Oliveira had lived had a graffiti inscription "assassino covarde" (cowardly murderer).
 Two days later, a group of local people and former students of the school repainted the house, saying that people "should not continue the harm that he has caused".

 Hundreds of residents and students from other schools gathered outside the school in memory of the dead.
 Posters and flowers were left in front of the school.

 On 10 April, a group of protesters hung blood-stained Brazilian flags on Copacabana beach in memory of the children killed.

 At the end of a concert in São Paulo, singer Bono, from Irish band U2, asked almost 80 thousand people to remember the children who died in Realengo while their names scrolled up on a screen.

 The three policemen who responded to the shooting were decorated for bravery by Brazilian vice-president Michel Temer on 12 April 2011.
-Third Sergeant Márcio Alexandre Alves was promoted to Second Sergeant; Corporals Denilson Francisco de Paula and Ednei Feliciano da Silva were promoted to Third Sergeant.
+Third Sergeant Márcio Alexandre Alves was promoted to second sergeant; Corporals Denilson Francisco de Paula and Ednei Feliciano da Silva were promoted to third sergeant.